What can I do about climate change?

 Dan Plechaty is a Strategist at ClimateWorks.
 As part of the Global Intelligence team, he provides actionable insights to climate grantmakers through emissions modeling and scenario analyses, coordinates projects on action, accountability and progress tracking, and explores new topics that intersect with existing programmatic grantmaking areas.

 Jae Pasari is the Program Manager for Climate Action at Preston-Werner Ventures.
 He leads research to identify high leverage climate investment opportunities in non-profit, political, and business spheres.

-Michelle Levinson is an Associate at The Cadmus Group.
+Michelle Levinson is a Manager in eMobility at the World Resources Institute.
 She has over a decade of experience working on US climate policy and electricity markets.

 Dr. Neil Buddy Shah

 Neil Buddy Shah is the CEO of the Clinton Health Access Initiative (CHAI) and previously the Managing Director of GiveWell.
 Buddy has a decade-plus track record of taking cutting-edge ideas from academia and industry and applying them to the needs of the social sector.